Origin of Names and Packs

 In about 1965 Pyotts developed a new biscuit.
 The biscuit part was shaped the same as for “Gypsy Creams”, but the biscuit part (referred to as the shell) was improved and it was sandwiched with a chocolate filling.
 No doubt, Cadbury’s Chocolates in Port Elizabeth, with whom Pyotts had a close relationship, recommended the particular chocolate filling used.

 The line immediately proved a winner.
-They chose the name “Romany” to carry the Gypsy connotation across from “Gypsy Creams”.No other manufacturer made a competitive product.
+They chose the name “Romany” to carry the Gypsy connotation across from “Gypsy Creams”.Bakers Ltd then made a competitive product and called it Tuscany Creams, but it was Romany Creams that really held the market.